Drying Process in Water Damage Restoration Water damage requires prompt attention to prevent secondary issues like mold growth. The drying process is crucial for restoring affected areas to their pre-damage condition. ## Drying Timelines The drying time for walls after a leak depends on factors such

 Water Restoration: Comprehensive Guide to Drying Process and Timelines

-Water damage requires prompt attention to prevent secondary issues like mold growth.
-The drying process is crucial for restoring affected areas to their pre-damage condition.
+## Drying Process in Water Damage Restoration Water damage requires prompt attention to prevent secondary issues like mold growth.
+The drying process is crucial for restoring affected areas to their pre-damage condition. ## Drying Timelines The drying time for walls after a leak depends on factors such as:

 • Extent of water damage